 Each lecture/homework has a discussion board in Canvas.
-You may earn a bonus of up to 1.5% on your course grade through participation in these discussions.
+You are encouraged to participate in these discussions.
+The instructors or your peers may answer your questions.
 Participation includes:

 - Asking a coherent mathematical question including details of your own attempts.
 (So "How do you do question 12?" doesn't count) - Providing a substantive and understandable solution to a fellow student's question.
 (So "The answer is 8." doesn't count)